Cedar Rapids (film)

 Cedar Rapids is a 2011 American comedy film directed by Miguel Arteta.
 The script, written by Phil Johnston, was included on the 2009 Black List, a Hollywood list of the most popular unproduced screenplays of the year.
 The film stars Ed Helms, John C. Reilly, Anne Heche, Isiah Whitlock Jr., and Sigourney Weaver.

+Cedar Rapids premiered at the 27th Sundance Film Festival on January 23, 2011, before being released by Fox Searchlight Pictures in the United States on February 11, 2011.
+The film received mostly positive reviews from critics and grossed $7.7 million.

 Plot

-Tim Lippe, a naive and idealistic insurance agent from a small town in Wisconsin, attempts to give his former middle school teacher, Mrs. Vanderhei, a promise ring after they have casual sex.
+Tim Lippe, a naive and idealistic insurance agent from a small town in Wisconsin, attempts to give his former middle school teacher, Macy Vanderhei, a promise ring after they have casual sex.
 She rejects him, citing her recent divorce.
 A successful agent, Tim is sent to represent his company, Brownstar Insurance, at a regional conference in Cedar Rapids, Iowa, as a replacement for his co-worker, Roger Lemke, who died in an auto-erotic asphyxiation accident.
 Tim idolized Roger, believing that his death was merely an unfortunate accident, and that he embodied Christian values, the key criterion used to judge the winner of the coveted "Two Diamonds" award, which Roger won three years in a row.

 Tim's boss, Bill, pressures him to win again to keep the company afloat.
 At the conference, Lippe meets fellow insurance agents Ronald Wilkes, Dean Ziegler, and Joan Ostrowski-Fox.
 He also meets Bree, a prostitute who works the parking lot in front of the hotel.
 She affectionately calls him "Butterscotch" after he offers her candy.
 Initially wary of the conference-goers, he spends more time with Ron, Dean, and Joan, and develops genuine friendships, including a crush on Joan.
 All the insurance agents participate in a scavenger hunt.
 Tim and Joan win, they bond over dinner, get intoxicated and join Dean in the hotel swimming pool.
 Tim and Joan begin kissing and are caught by Orin Helgesson, president of ASMI.
 Tim and Joan flee to her hotel room and have sex.

-The next morning, Tim is guilt-ridden and calls Vanderhei to confess, before desperately asking her to marry him.
+The next morning, Tim is guilt-ridden and calls Macy to confess, before desperately asking her to marry him.
 After rejecting him, she suggests to Tim that he take the opportunity to start a new life.
 Tim returns to Joan, who attempts to comfort him by telling him what Lemke was really like: a sexual deviant who bribed Helgesson for his awards.
 Tim refuses to believe this and leaves Joan's room.